NikM3/Capstone-Wizards-Of-The-Code/wizards-of-the-code-proposal-outline.md

 - **Application:** We will use the Scryfall API to fetch the list of cards found within MTG and add them to our local database to be browsed by users to add to their collections.
 - **Research and Resources:** Starting with the Scryfall API documentation and any tutorials on implementations.
-- **Challenges:** There is a vast amount of data, with well over 20,000 cards that will need to be fetched, so learning best practices for retrieving and manipulating datasets that large.
+- **Challenges:** There is a vast amount of data, with well over 20,000 cards that will need to be fetched, so learning best practices for retrieving and manipulating datasets that large such as pagination will be vital.
 - **Success Criteria:** If we are able to seamlessly integrate this external API for populating our database, ensuring users are able to find even the latest cards to add to their collection as well as displaying them properly, then this goal will be considered achieved.

 #### **Learning Goal:** Implementing Elastic Search for a Positive User Experience when Looking for Cards